 I am grateful that was instilled in my life at an early age.
 It was never a day off, it was always a day full of service, education and honor.

 The Martin Luther King Jr. holiday on Jan.
 20, 2020, marks the 25th anniversary of the day of service that celebrates the Civil Rights leader’s life and legacy.
 Observed each year on the third Monday in January as “a day on, not a day off,” MLK Day encourage all to volunteer to improve their communities.

 We encourage you to use these resources for study and to share with your congregation and community.
 Make it a Day On, not a Day Off.

 Rev. Sheila P. Spencer

 Director of Christian Education and Faith Formation

-The 2018 MLK resource includes a variety of resources that can be used for worship and education, including a litany, scripture references, quotes and reflections from Dr. King.
-It also has additional website and video resources that can be used with a variety of ages and groups.
+The 2020 resource includes a variety of resources that can be used for worship and education, including a litany, scripture references, quotes and reflections from Dr. King.
+It also has additional website, video, and book resources that can be used with a variety of ages and groups.
 We encourage you to use and share these resources with your congregation and community as we celebrate the life and legacy of Dr. Martin Luther King, Jr.